Project Committees (PC)

 Mission: The work of this committee should align with the Student Assembly's goal to promote the advancement of the physical therapy profession to better serve the needs of society through promotion of APTA's consumer-centricity and development of cultural competency within the Student Assembly.
 This committee should promote awareness of global affairs concerning physical therapy and various opportunities available for students abroad.
-The committee will establish connections with the World Confederation of Physical Therapy and the Global Health Special Interest Group under the Health Policy and Administration Section.
-This committee will also help promote international service learning opportunities for students and connect with international physical therapy programs and associations to increase global networking.
+The committee should establish connections with the World Confederation of Physical Therapy and the Global Health Special Interest Group under the APTA Health Policy and Administration Section.
+This committee should promote international service learning opportunities for students and connect with international physical therapy programs and associations to increase global networking.

 Mission: The work of this committee should align with the Student Assembly's goal to improve communication across the spectrum of all students and professionals.
-This committee should promote collaboration, education, and networking between students and professionals across various health care disciplines and specialties.
-While anticipating health care transformations, this committee will also advance PT and PTA student understanding of and experience with providing patient-centered care as part of an interprofessional team.
+This committee should promote collaboration, education, and networking between students and professionals across various healthcare disciplines and specialties.
+While anticipating health care transformations, this committee could advance PT and PTA student understanding of and experience with providing patient-centered care as part of an interprofessional team.

 National Student Conclave (NSC)

 Mission: The work of this committee should align with the Student Assembly's goal to increase student involvement within APTA through increased involvement at National Student Conclave.
 This committee will collaborate with APTA staff to develop a student-centered conference that enables attendees to experience the opportunities, support, and community that exists within the physical therapy profession.
 Project Committee members are also asked to review and score content submissions, and to be available to assist with developing and implementing various events and opportunities for students to participate in at National Student Conclave.